 May 11, 2020

-The Georgetown Climate Center (GCC) and the Capital Region Planning Commission (CRPC) in Louisiana are launching an innovative partnership to support Louisiana communities in the state’s Region 7 Watershed in protecting people from flooding risks and promoting resilient, affordable housing.
-Bringing together GCC's nationally recognized expertise in climate adaptation law, policy, and planning, and CRPC's experience in watershed resilience work, the two organizations will work together through 2022 and engage policymakers and community stakeholders to develop legal and policy resources to:
+The Georgetown Climate Center (GCC) and the Capital Region Planning Commission (CRPC) in Louisiana have launched an innovative partnership to support Louisiana communities in the state’s Region 7 Watershed in protecting people from flooding risks and promoting resilient, affordable housing.
+Bringing together GCC's nationally recognized expertise in climate adaptation law, policy, and planning, and CRPC's experience in watershed resilience work, the two organizations are working together through 2022 to engage policymakers and community stakeholders to develop legal and policy resources to:

 Louisiana is one of the hardest-hit areas in the U.S. as climate change and sea-level rise make extreme weather events and regular flooding more intense and frequent.
 These challenges often fall “first and worst” on communities of color, low-income communities, and Indigenous communities, who reside in the Louisiana Watershed Initiative's Region 7.
 Affordable, resilient housing initiatives are critical to ensuring equitable adaptation that takes into consideration the myriad overlapping challenges these communities face.

 This work will be guided by a work group of individuals with expertise on Louisiana’s climate challenges and the increasing impacts of flood risk to housing.
 Members include directors of departments in local parishes, leaders of regional non-governmental organizations, academic researchers, and others.
 The work will also be informed by research and recommendations laid out in GCC's Managed Retreat Toolkit, which draws on best and emerging practices and case studies from across the country of states and communities integrating managed retreat into their adaptation strategies.